Sacha Parkinson

 Sacha Louise Parkinson (born 11 March 1992) is an English actress, known for her role as Sian Powers on the ITV soap opera Coronation Street.

 Early life

-Sacha Louise Parkinson was born on 11 March 1992 in Salford, Greater Manchester, the only child of English business manager, Leigh Farrow and Scottish housing officer, Cliff Parkinson.
-She was educated at Walkden High School.
+Parkinson was educated at Walkden High School.

 Personal life

-On 22 February 2018, Parkinson said that she has Endometriosis.
+On 22 February 2018, Parkinson said that she has endometriosis.
 The condition led to Parkinson having an operation in April 2017 to remove endometrial cysts from her ovaries along with other endometriosis tissue from surrounding areas.